qqliu/batch-dynamic-kcore-decomposition/gbbs/benchmarks/EdgeOrientation/README.md

-# Parallel Batch-Dynamic k-Core Decomposition and Low Out-Degree Orientation
+# Parallel Batch-Dynamic k-Core Decomposition

-Organization
 --------

 This repository contains the implementations for our